Air pollution and car emissions

 Article 3 of 3

-Air pollution from diesel cars might be making the headlines - but that doesn't mean that petrol cars are innocent.
+Air pollution from diesel cars might be making the headlines, but that doesn't mean that petrol cars are innocent.

-While petrol cars produce very little in the way of NOx (apart from a very small number, see our round-up of the cars that produce the most NOx), petrol cars do produce carbon monoxide (CO) in large quantities.
+While petrol cars produce very little in the way of NOx (apart from a very small number; see our round-up of the cars that produce the most NOx), petrol cars do produce carbon monoxide (CO) in large quantities.

-- This includes three petrol-hybrid cars.
+- This includes four petrol-hybrid cars.

-CO emissions explained
+Car emissions and CO explained

 Carbon monoxide (CO) is a colourless, odourless and highly toxic gas.
 The risk of suffering ill effects from the amount of CO produced by cars is very low (unless the car is running in an enclosed space, such as a garage), but CO itself can be fatal.
 CO, just like NOx, is one of the gasses limited by emission laws.